 The initial review, released in 2011, found that quad bikes had become the leading cause of death on Australian farms, confirming the need for evidence-based policy and practice in this area.

-The report went on to indicate that, although the evidence base was limited, Quad bars called reduce rider harm during low speed roll-over events.
+The report went on to indicate that, although the evidence base was limited, Quad bars could reduce rider harm during low speed roll-over events.
 Ultimately, the researchers recommended that these devices continue to be used while further research was completed.

 An updated review was published one year later, taking the new research into consideration.
 This updated review reaffirmed the original review's conclusion that the results were promising and that crush protection devices should continue to be used and the research evidence be monitored.

 These reviews have contributed to policy developments on the topic at WorkSafe.
+WorkSafe's policy updates in this area were covered by The Weekly Times.